Alfons0329/openslide-python/mylib/readme.md

 # My revision of openslide_region() using Py + C Codesign with shared library, openmp and Python ctypes
+This is a stand-alone Openslide low-level C implementation with multithread accleration, which means there is  no need for Openslide-Python anymore.

 ## Prequisities
 * Library: OpenMP